Nrosa01/CPP-Project-Template/README.md

 # Known problems

-Currently changes in header files aren't detected in the makefile.
+Currently changes in header files aren't detected in the makefile for C++ Template.
 So if you have a file.h that's already compiled in file.o and you change file.h, when you run make it won't rebuild file.o.

 This problem doesn't affect .cpp files.
 If you have a class in file.h file.cpp and you have already compiled a previous version in file.o, if you change file.cpp it will rebuild file.o.

 # FAQ

+- Can I change compiler link flags?

+    Yes, you can found them in the Makefile

 - Can I change the compiler?